wluyima/maven-manager-plugin/README.md

 </pluginGroups>
 ```

-The **pathToStandalone** argument is optional if the standalone folder is located in the same directory as that from which you are running the plugin, it MUST be named **standalone** for the plugin to find it.
+The **pathToStandalone** argument is optional if the standalone folder is located in the same directory as that from which you are running the plugin, but in this case it MUST be named **standalone** for the plugin to auto find it.